-- Units Greater Than 10 MW to 50 MW Capacity - a) MW and MVAR Output, MW-Hour and MVAR-Hour for each generator. - b) MW, MVAR, Amp Flow, MW-Hour and MVAR-Hour on each Point of Common Coupling. - c) Generation Bus and Point of Common Coupling Bus Voltages. - d) Frequency at the Point of Common Coupling. - e) Status indication of generator breaker(s) and Point of Common Coupling breaker. - f) Remote generator breaker tripping capability by DEC System Operations.

-The Generator Owner's RTU shall connect directly to DEC.
+- c.
+Units Greater Than 10 MW to 50 MW Capacity - 1) MW and MVar Output, MWh and MVarh for each generator. - 2) MW, MVar, Amp Flow, MWh and MVarh on each Point of Common Coupling. - 3) Generation Bus and Point of Common Coupling Bus Voltages. - 4) Frequency at the Point of Common Coupling. - 5) Status indication of generator breaker(s) and Point of Common Coupling breaker. - 6) Remote generator breaker tripping capability by DEC system Operations.
+The Generator Owner's RTU shall connect directly to DEC. - d.
+Units Greater Than 50 MW - 1) MW and MVar Output, MWh and Mvarh for each generator. - 2) MW and MVar load of generator auxiliaries and Facility. - 3) MW, MVar, Amp Flow, MWh and Mvarh on each Point of Common Coupling. - 4) MW, MVar, Amp Flow through the Interface Transformer if site loading causes the flow through the Interface Transformer to be different than the generator.

-- Units Greater Than 50 MW - a) MW and MVAR Output, MW-Hour and MVAR-Hour for each generator. - b) MW and MVAR load of generator auxiliaries and Facility. - c) MW, MVAR, Amp Flow, MW-Hour and MVAR-Hour on each Point of Common Coupling. - d) MW, MVAR, Amp Flow through the Interface Transformer if site loading causes the flow through the Interface Transformer to be different than the generator. - e) Generation Bus and Point of Common Coupling Bus Voltages - f) Frequency at the Point of Common Coupling. - g) Status indication of generator breakers and all substation breakers. - h) Remote generator breaker tripping capability by DEC System Operations.
+- 5) Generation Bus and Point of Common Coupling Bus Voltages - 6) Frequency at the Point of Common Coupling. - 7) Status indication of generator breakers and all substation breakers. - 8) Remote generator breaker tripping capability by DEC system Operations.
 The Generator Owner's RTU shall connect directly to DEC.